pjotrekk/coffee-machine/INFO.md

 ## Grounder:
 Grounder grounds the coffee directly to the coffee pot.
 The internet says the coffee should't be flattened, just lay as it was poured.

+## Pot:
+The coffee pot stores the coffee while the heater evaporates water through it and is able to flip, which removes used coffee to the wastes tank.